"Dumpster" RNC Faces Criticism From Republicans After Fake News Awards

-The Fake News Awards were expected to be a surreal, probably riveting Trump event — instead it became an Republican National Committee press release that didn't totally work (many visitors encountered an error page).
+The Fake News Awards were expected to be a surreal, probably riveting Trump event — instead it became a Republican National Committee press release that didn't totally work (many visitors encountered an error page).

 Several party operatives on Wednesday night expressed disappointment that the RNC accepted the virtual master-of-ceremonies duties on the president’s behalf, and they found the exercise to be the latest example of a national party that’s willing to do Trump’s bidding, no matter how undignified.